awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 Amazon Aurora for PostgreSQL 1\.X \(compatible with PostgreSQL 9\.6\.XX\) reaches end of life on January 31, 2022\.
 For more information, see [ Announcement: Amazon Aurora PostgreSQL 9\.6 End\-of\-Life date is January 31, 2022](http://forums.aws.amazon.com/ann.jspa?annID=8512)\.
 We recommend that you proactively upgrade your databases that are running Aurora PostgreSQL 9\.6 to Amazon Aurora PostgreSQL 10 or higher at your convenience before January 31, 2022\.
 To learn how, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

-For more information about Amazon Aurora supported releases, policies, and timelines, see [How long Amazon Aurora major versions remain available](Aurora.VersionPolicy.md#Aurora.VersionPolicy.MajorVersionLifetime)\.
+For more information about Amazon Aurora available releases, policies, and timelines, see [How long Amazon Aurora major versions remain available](Aurora.VersionPolicy.md#Aurora.VersionPolicy.MajorVersionLifetime)\.
 For more information about support and other policies for Amazon Aurora see [Amazon RDS FAQs](http://aws.amazon.com/rds/faqs/)\.

 To determine which Aurora PostgreSQL DB engine versions are available in an AWS Region, use the [describe\-db\-engine\-versions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.
 For example: